nalamat/basm/README.md

 simulator will also be available at BASM's GitHub page.

-## Legal Note
+## Legal note

-BASM is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+BASM is free software: you can redistribute the software and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

 BASM is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR